Historic Sites

 Ogeechee River

-Public access to the river is available at the Bull Hole in the Herndon Community, Scarboro Landing in the Scarboro Community, the Old Highway 80 Ramp and the Highway 25 boat landing on the south side of Highway 25.
+The Ogeechee River, Georgia's longest river to maintain its name throughout its course, provides opportunities for canoeing, fishing, baptisms, and natural swimming holes.
+Find public access to the river at the Bull Hole in the Herndon Community, Scarboro Landing in the Scarboro Community, the Old Highway 80 Ramp and the Highway 25 boat landing on the south side of Highway 25.
 Drop by the Millen/Jenkins County Chamber of Commerce for directions and a map.

 Bike Trails